 Wow, we’ve covered a LOT of organization projects, tips, and tricks this month!
-But just because I know about these things doesn’t mean that my life is perfect or that I am one of those organized people all of the time.
+But just because I know about these things doesn’t mean that my life is perfect or that I have an organized home all of the time.
 Oh hell to the no!
 There are days when I’m happy to head to the office just so I can escape the chaos.

 It’s a constant struggle to find methods and products that work.
-If you read a lot of blogs like I do, you’ll start to notice that the really organized people out there tend to have a lot of the same things and use a lot of the same methods.
+If you read a lot of blogs like I do, you’ll start to notice that the really organized people out there tend to have a lot of the same things and use a lot of the same methods to keep an organized home.
 I mean, yes, I realize that it also requires a lot of discipline to stay organized.
 But I think if you start with the products and methods, the discipline can follow.
 That’s my hope at least. 😉

 Here are some common tools and methods that help organized people stay organized.
 If you’re also struggling to maintain an organized home, read on!